-Zoom Web Portal
+Zoom Website Portal

 The Zoom web portal is accessed from a web browser at https://www.conferzoom.org.
 The first time you sign in to your TechConnect Zoom account, navigate to the tabs on the left, then go through each tab to view your choices.
-Take a few minutes to get familiar with all of the available setting and feature options.Profile: Update your personal information, change your Personal Meeting ID.
+Take a few minutes to get familiar with all of the available setting and feature options.

 Meetings: Schedule meetings, start a scheduled meeting, or host an instant meeting.